 6.7.1 Manual: To obtain optimal performance of the harvester, the machine must be level from left to right and front to rear while harvesting.
-The rear struts can be adjusted to compensate for an unlevel harvester.
-See section 7.1 for adjustment instructions.
+The rear struts can be adjusted to compensate for a harvester that is not level.
+See section 7.3 for adjustment instructions.

-Figure 23: Manual Leveling Adjustment
+Figure 6-2: Manual Leveling Adjustment